-The Committee proposes new data collection in the OPTN Donor Data and Matching System to aid evaluation of lung offers and requests feedback on two potential system enhancements aimed at promoting the efficiency of lung allocation.
+The Committee proposes new data collection in the OPTN Donor Data and Matching System to aid evaluation of lung offers so that analysis of the two additional data elements could be considered in any proposed future refinement of the current lung offer filters.
 The Committee's overall goal is to make it easier for lung transplant programs to say "yes" to organ offers and to facilitate timely placement of donor lungs for OPOs.
-The Committee requests feedback on other opportunities to improve allocation efficiency.
+A post-public comment clarification was made to the history of anaphylaxis to peanut and/or tree nut data definition.
+The Committee also proposes two system enhancements that aim to increase efficiency of the organ management process and promote organ utilization.
+The Committee is asking the OPTN Board of Directors to approve the proposed data fields and system enhancements.